ksator/automation_summit_Q3_2018/README.md

 - SaltStack master will be installed on the ubuntu host ```master1```.
 - SaltStack minion will be installed on the ubuntu host ```minion1```.
 - SaltStack Junos proxy will be installed on the  ubuntu host ```master1```.
+- SaltStack will be configured for the above use cases.

 ## Ubuntu